• Travel

 Final Thoughts

-Don’t let the high annual fee scare you away from the Chase Sapphire Reserve card.
+Don’t let the high annual fee scare you away from the card_name.
 This card has a lot of fantastic benefits and can be an excellent option for a lot of people.
-If you travel frequently, I would definitely recommend this card over the Sapphire Preferred.
+If you travel frequently, I would definitely recommend this card over the card_name.
 With the bonus categories and increased travel benefits, you’ll be able to extract a lot of extra value out of it .
 If you’re not sure if you’ll use the benefits enough, start out with the Sapphire Preferred card and then upgrade later if need to.
 Either way, this card definitely deserves some strong consideration.

 Your email address will not be published.
 Required fields are marked *